okkhoy/dockerfiles/Medcomp/README.md

 # Docker - Python ML Research

 A `dockerfile` for unified research environment, focusing on machine learning in Python (and R).
+The resulting image is very similar to [`miniconda` image](https://store.docker.com/community/images/conda/miniconda2/dockerfile), but with basic ML packages installed.
 ## Design considerations

 - We use `conda` based Python 2.7.14 version.